fujaba/fulibScenarios/src/test/scenarios/language/placeholders/Placeholders.md

 Every university has students and is uni of many Students.
 Every student has uni and is one of the students of a University.

-# Scenario with Objects, but without concrete values

 // The placeholders can be combined with concrete objects.